en

 Did you enjoy this article?

-Make sure to also check out our other posts about Nagoya and trust us if we say Nagoya is not boring!
+Make sure to also check out our other posts about Nagoya, and trust us if we say Nagoya is not boring!

 Be sure to follow us on Facebook for regular updates on Nagoya, and see our Instagram for pictures and stories about the city!